EvgeniyaItkina/Projeckt/README.md

 On my website, you'll also find two additional projects: "Project Cat" and "Project Nurse," which were entirely designed and developed by me.
 These projects showcase my proficiency in web development and encompass various features, including user-triggered animations and keyframes-driven automatic animations.

+### Project "Model"
+In modern web development, there are many scenarios where you need to create target pages where users can view larger images by hovering over certain elements.
+In this project, within a simple and stylish design, I provide a convenient and intuitive solution for adding new images while maintaining a cohesive aesthetic.

 ## What I've Achieved

 - Developed web applications from scratch.